ZM-Learn/L2RPN_WCCI_a_Solution/README.md

 python Train_Agent_discrete.py
 ```
 You may try out other tricks for training the agent (experience replay for critic NN, forced exploration, security verification during training, other setting of hyperparameters), these codes are annotated for your reference.
 The proposed agent was trained with different strategies (based on NN parameters of previous training process).

+You may try other setting of hyperparameters (the employed parameters are inside Train_Agent_discrete.py).
+Normally, the critic can have larger learning rate than the actor.

 ## License
 This Source Code is subject to the terms of the GNU Lesser General Public License v3.0.
 If a copy of the LGPL-v3 was not distributed with this file, You can obtain one at https://www.gnu.org/licenses/lgpl-3.0.html.